HADDOCK 2.4 CASP-CAPRI T70 ab-initio docking tutorial

 Be patient since this might take some time depending on whether you are analysing a full or reduced run.
-The script will calculate CAPRI statistics for all generated models (rigid-body (it0) - semi-flexible refinement (it1) - water refinement (water)).
+The script will calculate CAPRI statistics for all generated models (rigid-body (it0) - semi-flexible refinement (it1) - final refinement (water)).
 Those can be found in the unpacked run directory under

 structures/it1/water directories, respectively.

 Once the analysis script has completed you can get a first glimpse of the number of acceptable models or better using the following command:

 Here is an example of what this script will return for a full tetramer docking run:

 T70-tetramer #it0: structures with i-RMSD<4A: 211 #it0: structures within best400 with i-RMSD<4A: 41 #it0: structures within best400 with i-RMSD<2A: 41 #it0: structures within best400 with i-RMSD<1A: 0 #it1: structures with i-RMSD<4A: 54 #it1: structures with i-RMSD<2A: 54 #it1: structures with i-RMSD<1A: 0 #water: structures with i-RMSD<4A: 54 #water: structures with i-RMSD<2A: 54 #water: structures with i-RMSD<1A: 0

 Note: To get the proper stats in case of a reduced sampling run, use instead